-- Externalities occur when producing or consuming a good causes an impact on third parties not directly related to the transaction.
+- Externalities occur when producing or consuming a good cause an impact on third parties not directly related to the transaction.

 - Externalities can either be positive or negative.
 They can also occur from production or consumption

 Positive Externality in Production

 A farmer grows apple trees.
 An external benefit is that he provides nectar for a nearby beekeeper who gains increased honey as a result of the farmers’ orchard.